mr-stringer/azrp/README.md

 The module provides a client which supports a number of functions that allow users to access Azure pricing.

-The module can be used to provider users with a simplified interface to the Azure Retail Price API, allowing them to easily create custom API requests.
+The module can be used to provide users with a simplified interface to the Azure Retail Price API, allowing them to easily create custom API requests.
 However, for common Azure objects, the user may take advantage of simple helpers that provide pricing for specific object types.